 - Poultry: season the chicken pieces with Noubess Poultry Seasoning, with thyme, lemon, parsley, onion, salt, and pepper.
-Marinate for at least 60 minutes to overnight.
-Cook poultry separately from veggies and soup for 30 – 40 minutes before adding the pieces to the soup.
-You can also bake or roast the chicken before placing in the stock up with the veggies and the squash mixture.
+Marinate for at least 60 minutes overnight.
+Cook poultry separately from veggies and soup for 30 – 40 minutes before adding the pieces.
+You can also bake or roast the chicken before placing it in the stock up with the veggies and the squash mixture.

 - Vegetarian/Vegan: Cook the squash as you normally would.
 Sautee the vegetables with oil, onion, Noubess Original Hot and Spicy Condiments with Herbs.
 Use fresh a mixture of fresh herbs and spices to season the broth.